-The advantages of all this are reducing waiting times and helping you as quickly as we can through an information, supported information or advice route.
+By operating in this way we are able to ensure our waiting times are not excessive and that for those with more straightforward queries we can help you as quickly as we can through an information, supported information or alternative advice route.

-Instead of visiting you may prefer to ring Adviceline 03444 77 20 20 which is available Monday to Friday 9am to 4pm.
+Instead of visiting you may prefer to ring the national Adviceline 03444 77 20 20 which is available Monday to Friday 9am to 4pm.

-There is lots of information online to help you – template letters, tactical advice and information on your rights and responsibilities.
+https://www.citizensadvice.org.uk/wales/ There is lots of information online to help you – template letters, tactical advice and information on your rights and responsibilities.
 Webchat is also available for some subjects such as debt.
-See below for more information.

 Discrimination means treating you unfairly because of who you are.
 The Equality Act 2010 protects you from discrimination.
 There are nine protected characteristics in the Equality Act.
 Discrimination which happens because of one or more of these characteristics is unlawful under the Act.